 - do your food shop at a cheaper supermarket or buy cheaper brands.

 When cancelling, always check the terms of your contract as you might have to pay a fee to leave early.
-To help identify things you can cut down on, use our free and easy to use Budget Planner.
+To help identify things you can cut down on, use our free and easy to use Budget planner.

 If you’re already struggling with other bills, see our Bill prioritiser or our Debt advice locator tool if you’ve already missed a payment.